I AM LEGEND

 “People always ask me, ‘Can you replicate it?’ and I tell them, ‘You can probably find a way for me to replicate that face, but you’re going to have to really piss me off,’” he says.
 “To get that mad is tough.
 That was just raw emotion coming out, because that race is one that I especially wanted back.
 I saw the lights on the camera and knew, ‘Crap, this is going viral.
 Whatever resting B-face I have on right there is going to take over, and there’s nothing I can do.’”

-Over the course of our talk, Phelps candidly discussed his mental-health struggles, including his low point following a 2014 DUI arrest, and much more.
+Over the course of our talk, Phelps candidly discussed his mental-health struggles, including his low point following the 2012 Olympic Games, and much more.

 Let’s talk about Colgate’s #EveryDropCounts.
 Why did you decide to get involved in this sustainability initiative?